 The above definition describes the kops team’s vision for developing kops.
 Repeatable, tested automation is the core of the philosophy of DevOps.
-Through code the kops’ team does the hard things to make it easy for the kops users.
+Through code, the kops’ team do the hard things to make it easy for the kops users.

 A key component of DevOps culture is repeatable processes, and cluster

 configurations can get complicated.
 One of the problems using CLI tools, in my